Navigating a Contested Divorce: Steps and Tips

 Cost and Time Efficiency

-Opting for mediation over traditional court proceedings can save both time and money.
+Opting for mediation over traditional court proceedings can encourage a more amicable divorce, saving both time and money.
 Typically, mediation concludes in two to four months compared to the nine months to two years a contested divorce process might take.
 Financially, while a litigated divorce might cost between $15,000 and $40,000, a mediated divorce generally ranges from $1,500 to $3,000.
 Additionally, a Certified Divorce Financial Analyst (CDFA) assists in making informed financial decisions, mitigating costly mistakes regarding asset division and other financial matters.

 Minimized Conflict Opportunities